 Looking for a multifunctional coffin you can also enjoy in life?
 Check out William Warren's "Shelves for Life."
 Instead of buying a brand new coffin, this unique shelving system allows you to store books and tsochkes during life — and your body after death.
 The shelves can be easily transformed into a coffin when the time comes, which really makes it shelving to die for.

-If you insist upon being cremated, there are even ways you can green this process.
-One option is “resomation,” which mimics the natural process of decomposition — but on fast-forward.
+If you insist on being cremated, there are even ways you can green this process.
+One option is resomation, which mimics the natural process of decomposition — but on fast-forward.
 It involves disposing of human remains through alkaline hydrolysis: The body is sealed inside a tube filled with water and lye and steam-heated to 300 degrees for three hours.
 When the process is complete, all that remains of the corpse are some powdery bone fragments and about 200 gallons of fluid and bones.
 The bones are then ground up into ash.
 Unlike the traditional cremation process, resomation — also known as water cremation or aquamation — doesn’t release chemicals into the air, and it utilizes 80 percent less energy than standard cremation.

 What do you do with that liquefied human body?
-Well, you could use it to help feed living humans.
-The fluid makes a great fertilizer — if you’re comfortable eating from a garden fertilized by corpse juice.
+Well, the fluid makes a great fertilizer — if you’re comfortable eating from a garden fertilized by corpse juice.

 If you’d prefer to be a little less green and be cremated in the traditional sense of the word, you can always make an environmentally conscious urn choice.
 Select a wooden urn made from sustainable sources, or opt for the Bios Urn, a biodegradable urn made from coconut shell, compacted peat and cellulose that contains the seed of a tree.
 Once remains have been placed in the urn, it can be planted and the seed germinates and begins to grow, giving new meaning to “life after death.”
 You can even select the kind of tree you want to be.